aissam-out/chatbot/whatsapp/README.md

 **Step 2 :** Request access to enable your Twilio number for WhatsApp by filling out [Twilio's "Request Access" form](https://www.twilio.com/whatsapp/request-access) (make sure you have your Facebook Business Manager ID before)

-When your request will be approved, Twilio will notify you by an email which will walk you through the next steps to follow for submitting your _sender Profile_ and _WhatsApp Message Templates_, then another email will show you how to approve Twilio to send messages on your behalf and to Verify your Facebook Business Manager account.
+When your request will be approved, Twilio will notify you by an email which will walk you through the next steps to follow for submitting your _sender Profile_ and _WhatsApp Message Templates_, then another email will show you how to _approve Twilio to send messages on your behalf_ and to _verify your Facebook Business Manager account_.

 So, after sending the request, make sure you check your emails frequently for the next steps.
 The whole process takes 2 to 3 weeks.